danrahn/PlexWeb/includes/mdHelp.md

 1. Display text can have formatting applied just like any other part of the document: ``[**Formatted** `link`](markdown.php)`` - [**Formatted** `link`](markdown.php)

-2. **Alternate form**:  Sometimes you might be linking to the same page multiple times.
-You can write that URL once and reference it in multiple places with the following syntax:
+2. **Alternate form**:  In addition to inline links as described above, there are also reference links.
+These allow you to specify the link itself elsewhere, and reference it in multiple other areas using the following syntax:
   ```
-  [Display Text][Link1]
+  [Display Text][Ref]
-  [Another Link][Link1]
+  [Another Link][Ref]
   ...
-  [Link1]: danrahn.com
+  [Ref]: danrahn.com
   ```
   This is equivalent to
   ```